niitsuma/btcbothy/README.md

 - defn pass -> (do) :do with noting
 - dict -> assoc : setv and get is better
 - raise Exception not good translate.
-- elif -> too redundunt translate
+- elif -> too redundunt translated code